Dr Gary M Lovett

 Air pollutants are deposited not only in rain and snow, but also as gases, particles, and fog droplets.
-Measuring the deposition of all of these forms is difficult, especially in mountainous terrain, where deposition rates are strongly influenced by elevation and characteristics of the forest canopy.
 Knowing the rates and patterns of deposition is critical to evaluating ecosystem response to the pollutants

 Because of their relatively high elevations and their proximity to sources of pollution on the east coast and in the Midwest, the Catskill Mountains receive among the highest rates of sulfur and nitrogen deposition in the Northeast (Ollinger et al. 1993).